MZRCode/mzrdjs/README.md

 mzr.shortNumber(112394) // Represents 112394 as 112.3k; 112000 it would be represented as 112k.
-mzr.mcmotd('serverIp') // Generates illustrated and colored MOTD for Minceraft servers. mzr.timestamp(1695495014935) // Changed the normal timestamp to the timestamp for Discord. mzr.addNumberDot(12381248125) // The numbers will be more readable because it adds a dot. mzr.ms(60000, { short: true, lang: 'en', ms: true }) // {} is not mandatory.
-Supports Turkish (TR) and English (EN) languages.
+mzr.mcmotd('serverIp') // Generates illustrated and colored MOTD for Minceraft servers. mzr.timestamp(1695495014935) // Changed the normal timestamp to the timestamp for Discord. mzr.formatNumber(12381248125) // The numbers will be more readable because it adds a dot. mzr.ms(60000, { short: true, lang: 'en', ms: true }) // {} is not mandatory.
+Supports Turkish (TR) and English (EN) languages. mzr.ms('1m') // Converts the time unit you specify to milliseconds.
 ```
 If you have any questions, you can join my [Discord server](https://discord.gg/ktVdQYrtXF).